Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Introduction

-We here propose a Cross-Skeleton Interaction Graph Aggregation Network (CS-IGANet) to effectively learn abundant interaction relationships between mice, shown in Fig. \ref{fig:framework}.
-To explore complex social interactions between mice, we first introduce dense and sparse skeletons to describe diverse spatial structures of a mouse, shown in Fig. \ref{fig:framework}(a).
+Inspired by multi-view \cite{wang2020learning} and multi-scale \cite{liu2020disentangling,qi2023semantic} skeleton structures for individual action modelling, we propose a novel Cross-Skeleton Node-level Interaction (CS-NLI) module, shown in Fig. \ref{fig:framework}(b), to model the intra- (between keypoints of each mouse), inter- (between keypoints of different mice) and cross-skeleton (between keypoints of different skeletons) interactions of mice in a unified way.
+Unlike most existing methods \cite{wen2023interactive} for interactive action recognition, we consider the three types of interactions simultaneously to better learn multi-scale social interactions.
+Thus, we first introduce dense and sparse skeletons to describe multi-scale spatial structures of a mouse, shown in Fig. \ref{fig:framework}(a).
 Here, mouse skeleton refers to a list of keypoint connections \cite{lauer2022multi}.
-Then, a novel Cross-Skeleton Node-level Interaction (CS-NLI) module, shown in Fig. \ref{fig:framework}(b), is proposed to model the intra- (between keypoints of each mouse), inter- (between keypoints of different mice) and cross-skeleton (between keypoints of different skeletons) interactions in an unified way, allowing us to discover abundant dynamic relations of social interactions.
-For each skeleton branch, a GCN-based module \cite{shi2019two} is first adopted to model the intra-skeleton interaction of each mouse based on the extracted keypoints, before we fuse dense geometric properties and velocity information for multi-order dense information fusion.
+For each skeleton branch, a GCN-based module \cite{shi2019two} is first adopted to model the intra-skeleton interaction of each mouse, before we fuse dense geometric properties and velocity information.
 Afterwards, we model the social interactions of mice, where an adaptive inter-skeleton interaction matrix is formulated to integrate the motion information from two or more interactive mice.
-Similarly, we further explore the cross-skeleton interactions of these mice.
+Similarly, we further explore the cross-skeleton interactions of mice.
+With the proposed multi-level interactions, our CS-NLI can discover abundant dynamic relations of social interactions, leading to more informative node-level representation.